Component Details Page

 If the component has any Labels applied to it, they'll be included with the tags.
 You can identify labels by the icon at the start of the identifier, like in the example below.

-In the Component Information tile, you'll some see some basic information about the component.
-The table below outlines the details provided by the Component Information tile.
+In the Component Information section, you'll some see some basic information about the component.
+The table below outlines the details provided by the Component Information section.

 |Cataloged||The age of the component based on when it was first added into the source from which it was identified.|